skdenton/vibranodus/README.md

 ##
 ## The Science and the Method

-InfraNodus is a non-commercial [venture fiction](https://noduslabs.com/research/venture-fiction/) project.
+Vibranodus is a non-commercial [venture fiction](https://noduslabs.com/research/venture-fiction/) project.
 Its main objective is to enhance perception and imagination, although it can also solve concrete problems and offer you an efficient way to retain, process, and make sense of information.
 It can:

 * Help researchers make sense of textual data
 * Help you retain and remember information